 You can use a complex mineral fertilizer solution or whatever available to you to feed the seedlings.
 Remember to only water the seedlings if the topsoil is dry.
 If not, just wait till it is.

 Just pour the water under the roots, avoid the leaves and stem.
-Two weeks before you transplant the seedlings, the roots and stem are beginning to harden.
+Two weeks before you transplant the seedlings, the roots, and stem are beginning to harden.
 Therefore, you need to take the seedlings out in the open for an hour on the first day.
 And increase the time of exposure each passing day, to let the planting adjust to its surroundings.

 By mid-May, you can already plant the bushes of your tomatoes in a greenhouse for those who don’t have a garden or open area available.
-And by the end of May, they can be transferred in an open area.
+And by the end of May, they can be transferred to an open area.
 At this time, the bushes are resistant enough to the temperature.

-Dig holes, with about 20 inches indent between them and drive the pegs into the soil.
+Dig holes, with about 20 inches indent between them, and drive the pegs into the soil.
 Place the seedlings in each hole and cover it with soil.
 Use a synthetic thread to tie the seedlings as a support, as the synthetic doesn’t contribute to the rotting of the stem.

 Always water the plants at respective duration.
 Then, loosen the soil around them so that no crust will form in the ground.
 Clear the weeds and mulch the planting with peat.
 You can use organic matter or mineral fertilizer to the planting.